Business editing and proofreading

 Ideally this team of language experts would review every report, tender submission and policy document produced by an organisation but this is rarely part of the comms team’s remit.

-Central Editing has the depth of knowledge and breadth of experience to conduct a quality assurance review for those documents that have to be perfect.
+Think of Central Editing as your backup editorial team.
+We have the knowledge and experience to conduct quality reviews for those documents that have to be perfect.

 We help you with:

 - annual reports

 - award submissions